 The Museo de Arte Moderno de Buenos Aires, under the auspices of the Government of the City of Buenos Aires, is the main host and organizer of the next Annual Conference.

-The program and production of the 2023 Annual Conference are being made also possible thanks to the generous support of its Allied Partners, essential contemporary art museums, and foundations in Buenos Aires: Fundación Ama Amoedo and Colección Amalita, Fundación Proa, and Malba (Museo de Arte Latinoamericano de Buenos Aires).
-Likewise, Arthaus contributes with an important fund that will allow a minimum of twenty Argentine professionals to attend the Conference.
+The programming and production of the 2023 55th Annual Conference has also been made possible thanks to the generous support of the following partners and key contemporary art museums and foundations in Uruguay and Argentina: Fundación Ama Amoedo and Colección AMALITA, Fundación Proa, MALBA (Museo de Arte Latinoamericano de Buenos Aires) and the Asociación Amigos del Moderno.
+In addition, Arthaus is contributing important funding that will allow a minimum of twenty Argentinian professionals to attend the conference; and Andrea Arditi Schwartz is providing generous support.
+The conference has also received the support of the Spanish Ministry of Culture and Sport.

 Travel grants to attend the CIMAM 2023 Annual Conference in Buenos Aires, Argentina, 9–11 November.